alanisem123/redcap_swiss_army_tools/adminReadme.md

 # Swiss Army Tools (External Module)

 # Documentation for REDCap Administrators
-The Swiss Army Tool is a framework (provided in form of an External Module) that allows managing custom made action tags, smart variables, hooks, and plugins from the Control Center.
+The Swiss Army Tools is a framework (provided in form of an External Module) that allows managing custom made action tags, smart variables, hooks, and plugins from the Control Center.
 It was developed for the REDCap Spanish Group's Hackathon of 12'19 with the sole purpose of enabling collaboration among the group and provide any and all resulting products back to the REDCap Consortium.